 What is shared care pathology?

 In the spring of 2011, a group of GPs from southern Derbyshire and pathologists from the Royal Derby Hospital established a joint working group called Southern Derbyshire Shared Care Pathology.
+This has subsequently expanded to a Derbyshire wide working group with links with Chesterfield Royal Hospital.

 Our aim is to optimise patient care by customising our pathology services to fit the needs of patients in and around Derby.
 As part of this process we have established a series of guidelines, which have been agreed locally by GPs and hospital specialists, looking at many disorders in which pathology plays a pivotal role.